 The estimated time to construct the Network Upgrades is 24-36 months after receipt of funds from the IC.
-This includes the time to seek approval from NPCC for a Limited Impact RAS.
+This includes the time to seek approval of the new Limited Impact RAS from NPCC.

 12 Loss Factor

 Loss factor is calculated by running the winter peak load flow case with and without the new facility in service while keeping 91H-Tufts Cove as the Nova Scotia Area Interchange bus.
 This methodology reflects the load centre in and around Metro.